tomy96-frontend/simple_firebase_9/README.md

      --add id ({...yourdoc.data(), id: doc.id})<br>
      --add console.log(youre array)<br>
  }<br>
- !!!!!!!!!!!It is important that when using this branch, you keep running the <strong> npm run build </strong> !!!!!!!!!!!
+ !!!!!!!!!!!It is important that when using this branch, you keep running the <strong> npm run build </strong> !!!!!!!!!!!!
+ !!!!!!!!!!!Attention if the rule inside the firebase is false then set it to truera!!!!!!!!!!!